Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

+Following the label generation pipeline introduced by a clustering-based baseline method UDAP~\cite{song2018unsupervised}, we adopted DBSCAN \cite{ester1996density} to generate target-domain pseudo labels for our target-domain encoder. {Rather than using the sole triplet loss in the original UDAP~\cite{song2018unsupervised}, we modified it by using both classification loss and triplet loss as the training objective to achieve better baseline performance, dubbed as ``UDAP~\cite{song2018unsupervised} w/ DBSCAN (modified)'' in Table \ref{tab:sota}.
+The detailed introduction of our modified training objective can be found at Eq. (\ref{eq:pic}).
+Also note that, we denote our SDA model as ``Our SDA w/ {DBSCAN}'' instead of ``Our SDA + UDAP w/ {DBSCAN}'', since the SDA model is trained based on our modified version of UDAP instead of the original one.} Our SDA outperforms the baseline UDAP~\cite{song2018unsupervised} by large margins, which indicates the effectiveness of our generated source-to-target training samples.

-We also tested $k$-means on SDA with the optimal $k$ value following the state-of-the-art \cite{ge2020mutual}, \ie $500$ for Duke$\to$Market, $700$ for Market$\to$Duke, $1500$ for Duke$\to$MSMT and Market$\to$MSMT.
-Although MMT \cite{ge2020mutual} shows superior performances over ``Ours SDA w/ $k$-means'' by adopting dual networks with two times more parameters and computations for mutual training, our SDA is well compatible with it and can be combined to achieve further improvements, \ie we add the robust soft pseudo labels introduced by MMT.
-The combination ``Our SDA w/ $k$-means+MMT \cite{ge2020mutual}" shows further $4.3\%$ and $5.3\%$ mAP gains on Duke$\to$Market and Market$\to$Duke.
-Moreover, our SDA is consistently effective without the need of setting $k$ to be close to the actual identity numbers.
-As shown in Table \ref{tab:ks}, even with different $k$'s, our SDA stably improves the already strong {baselines}, which is trained with only the target-domain samples and clustering-based pseudo labels.
-Note that the focus of our SDA is to generate informative training samples rather than pseudo label refinery as the previous methods \cite{zhang2019self,yang2019selfsimilarity,ge2020mutual}.
-The translated images by our SDA are used as additional training samples to further improve the pseudo-label-based encoder.
-As previous translation-based methods \cite{wei2018person,deng2018image,deng2018similarity,chen2019instance} did not utilize pseudo labels and therefore cannot be directly compared with, we replace our online relation-consistency regularization with their ID-based constraints (Section \ref{sec:abla}) to show the advantages of our well-designed regularization.
+We also tested $k$-means to generate target-domain pseudo labels for our target-domain encoder on SDA with the optimal $k$ value following the state-of-the-art \cite{ge2020mutual}, \ie $500$ for Duke$\to$Market, $700$ for Market$\to$Duke, $1500$ for Duke$\to$MSMT and Market$\to$MSMT.
+The results are denoted as ``Our SDA w/ {$k$-means}''.
+The training pipeline is the same as ``Our SDA w/ {DBSCAN}'', except for the clustering algorithm.
+Our SDA is consistently effective without the need of setting $k$ to be close to the actual identity numbers.
+As shown in Table \ref{tab:ks}, even with different $k$'s, our SDA stably improves the already strong {baselines}, which are trained with only the target-domain samples and clustering pseudo labels \cite{song2018unsupervised}. {Note that the value of $k$ can be considered as a hyper-parameter, and can be determined by searching for the optimal performance on the validation set.
+Selecting proper hyper-parameters for clustering-based methods would not limit their usage in practical use.}